Special ISR Sport Fishing Restrictions and Guidelines

 Hornaday

-Sport fishing is not encouraged in the following areas:
+Sport fishing is discouraged in the following areas:

 Kuujjua